sovrynn/ecdo/0-FOUNDATION-THEORY/s2/README.md

 ## Weather

 The 2200 BC and 6200 BC drought events seem to propose temporary periods of *dry* and *cold* weather...
 Is this what we may see during S2?
-However, these studies seem to be localized to Africa and Middle East, which rotate to the north pole, so this may be a biased prediction.
+However, these studies seem to be localized to Africa and Middle East, which rotate to the north pole, so this may be a slightly biased prediction.
+The Arctic will likely see *warming* and *humidification*, to the extent allowed within the scope of the weaker magnetic field.

+The disruption of existing ocean circulation currents and monsoon patterns will also create localized variation.

+There is also dust to consider from extreme, global, and likely prolonged volcanic activity.

 ## New Geographic Pole Locations